Mammograms to Screen for Breast Cancer

 We encourage women age 40 and older to get an annual mammogram to screen for breast cancer.
 Our radiologists are skilled in breast imaging and procedures for detecting breast cancer.
 If additional procedures such as stereotactic breast biopsy, breast MRI, or breast ultrasound are necessary, our team will be there to guide you through.
 Your provider will review the results with you and if breast cancer is detected, you will be referred for treatment to one of our trusted providers.

 Age, family history, medical history, weight and lack of physical activity are just a few of the factors that can increase the risk of developing breast cancer.
 Your provider can help you understand the family traits and your health behaviors that influence your risk of breast cancer.

 High Risk Breast Cancer Program

-Our High Risk Breast Cancer Program in Little Rock, led by breast surgeon Dr. Sirinya Prasertvit and radiologist Dr. Brian Owens, is designed to keep a more frequent and thorough screening process for individuals who are at a high risk for developing breast cancer.
+Our High Risk Breast Cancer Program in Little Rock, led by breast surgeon Dr. Sirinya Prasertvit and radiologist Dr. Shannon Turner, is designed to keep a more frequent and thorough screening process for individuals who are at a high risk for developing breast cancer.

 This program offers:

 - Genetic testing